Our programmes aim to empower women to play an equal role in the economy and society.

 We understand that when women have access to education and learning there is a powerful and positive ripple effect on their society – that's why empowering women throughout our value chain is one of our key strategic priorities.

-Our programmes provide opportunities for women in 17 countries to learn and develop skills that help them have a greater influence in society and the economy.
+Our programmes provide opportunities for women to learn and develop skills that help them have a greater influence in society and the economy.
 The programme focuses on four key areas:

 - Our company: ensuring a diverse and equitable workforce.